simp/simp-doc/docs/user_guide/Openstack_Integration.rst

 -  **Heat**\ Templating

-Integration of OpenStack into SIMP provides an easily scalable, secture cloud infrastructure for the end user.
+Integration of OpenStack into SIMP provides an easily scalable, secure cloud infrastructure for the end user.
 Currently, SIMP supports OpenStack IceHouse for CentOS 6.5, with the exception of Swift.